-Yoga with Hazel is now online and in-person
+Yoga with Hazel is just online again (sob!)

 Since lock down I have been teaching my classes online, over the summer this was from my canal boat Brian.
 The classes are streamed via Zoom and although nothing will replace face to face teaching I have been really enjoying it.